Gremlins Have Pictures

-Gremlin Have Pictures is a solo album by 13th Floor Elevators singer Roky Erickson, released in 1986.
+Gremlin Have Pictures is a solo album by American singer Roky Erickson, released in 1986.
 Described by Billboard writer Morgan Enos as "a grab-bag of acid rockers, acoustic ballads and assorted oddities", it compiles material recorded between 1975 and 1982 in various venues, and with three backing bands, the Aliens, the Explosives, and Blieb Alien.
 It includes a cover of the Velvet Underground's "Heroin".